-The AP® Computer Science A course is equivalent to the first segment of a college level computer science course.
-The course involves developing the skills to write programs or part of programs to correctly solve specific problems.
-AP® Computer Science A also emphasizes the design issues that make programs understandable, adaptable, and when appropriate, reusable.
+AP® Computer Science A is equivalent to the first segment of a college level computer science course.
+As man created in the image of God as creative, categorical builders and designers, students develop the skills to write programs or part of programs to correctly solve specific problems.
+Throughout the course, students are reminded that God is the ultimate programmer who lovingly created His children and redeems us from sin into salvation.
+Made in His image, students are capable of designing programs in understandable, adaptable, and appropriately reusable ways.
 Throughout the course, connections between faith and computer science are explored.
 At the same time, the development of useful computer programs and classes is used as a context for introducing other important concepts in computer science, including the development and analysis of algorithms, the development and use of fundamental data structures, and the study of standard algorithms and typical applications.
-In addition an understanding of the basic hardware and software components of computer systems and the responsible use of these systems are integral parts of the course.
-Students must take the Advanced Placement Exam in order to receive Advanced Placement credit.
+In addition, an understanding of the basic hardware and software components of computer systems and the responsible use of these systems are integral parts of the course.

 Course Types Available: